typehero/typehero/challenges/literal-types/prompt.md

 ## The Problem Literal Types Solve

+> Some forewarning on this challenge..
+>
+> In isolation TypeScript type literals are not really that useful.
+The power of literals is unlocked by other TypeScript features (like [`typeof`](todo-typeof), [type unions](todo-type-unions), and [compound strings](todo-compound-string-literals)) that deeply depend on type literals in order to work.
+Type literals are important building blocks, so don't be discouraged if this particular challenge feels a bit academic.
+Keep going and you'll find that type literals unlock many extremely practical superpowers.

 JavaScript, like most programming languages has a concept of "primitive" data types.
 Primitive data types are things like `string`, `boolean`, `number`, and `object`.

-> in JavaScript, arrays and functions are actually objects, but that's a topic for another time :)
+> sidenote: in JavaScript, arrays and functions are actually objects, but that's a topic for another time :)

-Let's say we've been baking chocolate chip cookies as a side-hussle and we wanna take things to the next level.
-To get to industiral scales, we're gonna need to start writing down our recipes.
+Let's say we've been baking chocolate chip cookies as a side-hustle and we wanna take things to the next level.
+To get to industrial scales, we're gonna need to start writing down our recipes.

 We might make some variables like this: